San Antonio Toros: Legacy

 The San Antonio Toros were later inducted into the San Antonio Sports Hall of Fame in recognition of their championship history and contribution to professional football in Texas.
-The team’s success also laid the foundation for later pro and semi-pro efforts in the city, influencing the formation of teams such as the San Antonio Charros and San Antonio Gunslingers.
+The team’s success also laid the foundation for later pro and semi-pro efforts in the city.

+Subsequent professional football teams to play in the San Antonio area included the WFL's Wings, the Charros of the American Football Association, the Gunslingers of the United States Football League, the Riders of the World League, the Texans of the Canadian Football League, and the Brahmas of the XFL and UFL.

-In the 2020s, the name “San Antonio Toros” was revived for a new professional football team honoring the legacy of the original franchise.
+In the 2020s, the name “San Antonio Toros” was revived for a new professional football team honoring the legacy of the original franchise, part of a league reviving the Continental Football League brand.